gracetownland/gracetownland/README.md

 - 👋 Hi, I’m Ayush
 - 👀 I’m interested in AI and machine learning
-- 🌱 I’m currently in my second year of comp sci at UBC
+- 🌱 I’m currently in my third year of comp sci at UBC
 - 📫 How to reach me
 email: speak2ayushsrihari@gmail.com